-From early 2023 the NEW Experimental Textiles Video Library
+From Spring 2023 the NEW Experimental Textiles Video Library

 will be available by annual subscription on this website.